 Charge the battery

-After you done all of the Software troubleshooting techniques above, and your iPhone keeps restarting randomly, it’s time to check the battery.
+After you have done all of the Software troubleshooting techniques above, and your iPhone keeps restarting randomly, it’s time to check the battery.
 As we found on the forums many iPhone 5 owners reported this issue is related to the battery issue.
 Most of them asked: “how to fix iPhone 5 keeps restarting?”
-To investigate whether the battery is responsible for the situation where iPhone randomly restarts:
+To investigate whether the battery is responsible for the situation where the iPhone randomly restarts: